Gecko Press

-Gecko Press is an independent publisher of children’s books based in Wellington, New Zealand.
+Gecko Press is an independent publisher of children's books based in Wellington, New Zealand.
 The company was founded in 2005 by Julia Marshall, formerly of Appelberg Publishing Agency, winner of the Storylines Margaret Mahy Medal 2021.
+Marshall was appointed Officer of the New Zealand Order of Merit (ONZM) in 2025.

 Gecko Press publishes English translations of popular books from countries including France, Taiwan, Sweden, Japan, Germany, Poland and the Netherlands.
 Gecko Press also publish 2–4 original titles each year.

 Authors and illustrators

-Gecko Press has published and translated a wide range of children’s book authors and illustrators.
+Gecko Press has published and translated a wide range of children's book authors and illustrators.
 These include: